-The Operator is a 2016 short English independent dramatic film exploring the mind of a teenager who becomes overwhelmed by his accidental situation and emotion.
+The Operator is a 2016 short English independent dramatic film exploring the mind of a teenager who becomes overwhelmed by his accidental situation and subsequent emotion.
 The film is written by Zain Khan, and co-directed by Zain Khan and Matt Senior.
 It is Khan's début film.

-Production lasted for five months, after Khan reached out to Senior through Instagram and asked him to get involved - this was following a viewing of Senior's film 'The Boy Who Commits a Murder'.
+Production lasted five months, after Khan reached out to Senior through Instagram and asked him to get involved - this was following a viewing of Senior's film 'The Boy Who Commits a Murder'.
 Senior agreed, and became associate producer.
 As rehearsals went on, Senior became the script developer, executive producer, editor, coach and eventually co-director.
 Senior decided to join the project so that Khan's first film would be of a high quality, with professional distribution.

-Khan had always wanted a career in film, so the initial reason for creating the short was for his portfolio, however he became inspired to write the script after watching the Steven Knight film 'Locke'.
+Khan had always wanted a career in film, so the initial reason for creating the short was for his portfolio - however he became inspired to write the script after watching the Steven Knight film 'Locke'.
 The film was released by NOT ENOUGH KNIFE on Amazon Prime and eventually Vimeo.

 The aim was to create a short film which explored the life and emotion of one individual for limited screen time.
 It would feature flashbacks & fast paced editing.
 The opening scene of the film was directed by Senior, with the rest of the film being co-directed.